lnfernux/lnfernux.github.io/_posts/2018-11-01-securingwindowsserver13.md

 Let's baseline this!

-### Chapter 1, Part 3: Protect credentials and create security baselines
+# Chapter 1, Part 3: Protect credentials and create security baselines

-The world of security is always changing and that's also the case for Microsoft.
-To follow all their updates, new products, what's retiring and namechanges please use the following link to [stay updated](https://blogs.technet.microsoft.com/secguide/) on all their blogs and updates.
-Here they discuss updated baselines and so much more.

-#### What is Credential Guard
+## Overview: What is Credential Guard

 Kerberos, NTLM, and Credential manager isolate secrets by using virtualization-based security.
 Previous versions of Windows stored secrets in the Local Security Authority (LSA).
 Prior to Windows 10, the LSA stored secrets used by the operating system in its process memory.
 With Windows Defender Credential Guard enabled, the LSA process in the operating system talks to a new component called the isolated LSA process that stores and protects those secrets.
 Data stored by the isolated LSA process is protected using virtualization-based security and is not accessible to the rest of the operating system.
 LSA uses remote procedure calls to communicate with the isolated LSA process.